CrossRef/rest-api-doc/archive_query_api.md

 ### Archived Copies

-A JSON response may also contain archive information about one or more archived copies.
+A JSON response may also contain the archive state one or more archive copies.
 No `copies` element, or an empty `copies` element, indicates that no archive copy has been received for the query DOI.